adrien-k/couloir/README.md

 ### On your **relay** machine (ex: a cheap VPS)

 1. Ensure **port 80**, for cert validation, and **port 443**, for relay traffic, are open and accessible from Internet.
-2. Configure your (sub)domain to point to your relay machine IP.
+2. Configure your (sub)domain to point to your relay machine's IP.
 For example:

 ```
 # VPS IP being 1.2.3.4: